josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🕸️_Information_Environments/🕸️_World_Webs/🥃_drinks_on_the_rocks.md

 ## 🪖 Falklands Sensitivity

-As outlined in Node 1, the Falklands are shaped by:
+The Falklands are shaped by:

 - the legacy of the Falklands War
 - deterrence logic